Preparing Leaders of Tomorrow

 - School leaders: UNT's College of Education is one of the top producers of teachers, administrators, counselors, health professionals and other school professionals in Texas.
 It's also one of the state's top producers of students taking the state teaching certification exam, with an average 97 percent pass rate.

 - Information and technology experts: UNT's College of Information harnesses the power of information and technology, and its graduate program and information studies program are ranked among the best in the nation.
-U.S. News & World Report ranks its medical librarianship graduate program sixth in the nation; its school library media graduate program eighth in the nation; and its library and information studies 21st in the nation.
+U.S. News & World Report ranks its medical librarianship graduate program seventh in the nation; its school library media graduate program tenth in the nation; and its library and information studies 12th in the nation.

 - Top storytellers: UNT's Mayborn School of Journalism prepares students to work in all communications fields and offers the only nationally accredited professional journalism master’s program in the Southwest.
 The school is known for producing some of the nation’s top storytellers, including the winners of eight Pulitzer Prizes.